-Andrea, Office Manager/ Reception
+Andrea, Office Manager/Receptionist

 Brought up in Vancouver in a family of boaters, Andrea spent many summers in and around Pender Harbour.
 After 13 years spent on BC’s wild and remote Central Coast, she moved with her family to the much larger community of Garden Bay.

-When not at the Hospital, Andrea enjoys the multitude of outdoor activities that the Sunshine Coast has to offer with her 2 sons and her Golden Retriever Rufus.
+When not at the hospital, Andrea enjoys the multitude of outdoor activities that the Sunshine Coast has to offer with her 2 sons and her Golden Retriever Rufus.